What is B2B Inbound Marketing and how can it help you get more leads?

 “Companies that excel at lead nurturing generate 50% more sales-ready leads at a 33% lower cost than those that don’t nurture effectively”

-4. Boost visibility with guest blogging
+4. Boost your visibility with strategic guest blogging

 5. Personalize outreach with account-based marketing (ABM)

-Example : LiveRamp, a data identity platform, pursued 15 Fortune 500 clients with a carefully orchestrated ABM campaign.
+LiveRamp, a data identity platform, pursued 15 Fortune 500 clients with a carefully orchestrated ABM campaign.

 They used personalized display ads, bespoke emails, direct mail, and hand‑off coordination between marketing and sales.